How to Prepare Your Greenhouse for Spring

-Everything needs to be removed from the greenhouse.
+To make sure your Halls or Swallow Greenhouses are performing at its best, everything needs to be removed it.
 Old plants can be thrown on the compost heap and pots, tools, etc. washed.
 If you find any diseased plant material, burn it to prevent the disease spreading to new seedlings.
 Sweep the floor and clear any debris from the corners.
 Keep a close eye out for any signs of garden pests such as slugs and snails.

 Use a bucket of hot, soapy water and wash down shelves, pots and planters.
 An eco-friendly garden disinfectant can be used to thoroughly clean your pots and planters, but make sure you rinse them before re-using them.
 It’s a good idea to have a large container to hand to soak these items in, giving them a thorough wash as well as a hose pipe to hand to rinse of everything you’ve cleaned.